evergreen-ci/spruce/README.md

-1. Symlink the standard definition language GraphQL schema used in your backend to a file named sdlschema in the root of the Spruce directory to enable query linting with ESlint like so
+1. Symlink the standard definition language GraphQL schema used in your backend to a file named sdlschema in the root of the Spruce directory to enable query linting with ESLint like so
    `ln -s <path_to_evergreen_repo>/graphql/schema sdlschema`
 2. Run `yarn run eslint` to see the results of query linting in your terminal or install a plugin to integrate ESlint into your editor.
-If you are using VSCode, we recommend ESLint by Dirk Baeumer.
+If you are using VS Code, we recommend ESLint by Dirk Baeumer.

 ### Environment Variables